S/2009 S 1: Characteristics

 is located about 650 km interior to the edge of the B ring, corresponding to a radial distance of 116,914 ± 17 km from the center of Saturn.
 The moonlet protrudes 150 m above the B ring plane, which has a vertical thickness of 5 m for comparison.

 Although it is embedded in the B ring, does not appear to produce extensive, propeller-shaped disturbance features unlike the propeller moonlets in Saturn's A ring.
 This may be because the B ring is very dense at the moonlet's location, which would hinder the formation of visible propeller gaps around the moonlet.
+Some have proposed that it does not actually exist and the bright spot is just the effect of a coincidental meteoroid impact, though it was pointed out other propeller moonlets similarly appeared as a dusty blob around the time of equinox.
+Alternatively, the bright spot could be from the entire propeller structure rather than the moonlet itself.